 We can correct this drift whilst maintaining performance by using an arbitrary or high precision number representation to express the coordinates of the paths - but maintaining the floating point coordinates for Bézier curves relative to their path.
-This is shown in Figure 4.3 b).
+As we will discuss in Section ??, this offers an acceptable trade off between rendering accuracy and performance.